The Scorpion King (film series): Future

 In November 2020, a reboot of The Scorpion King film series was announced to be in development.
-Jonathan Herman will serve as screenwriter, with the plot taking place in modern-day and involving a contemporary adaptation of Mathayus of Akkad / Scorpion King.
-Dwayne Johnson will serve as producer alongside Dany Garcia and Hiram Garcia.
-The project will be a joint-venture production between Universal Pictures and Seven Bucks Productions.
+Jonathan Herman was attached as screenwriter, with the plot taking place in modern-day and involving a contemporary adaptation of Mathayus of Akkad / Scorpion King.
+Dwayne Johnson was hired to serve as producer alongside Dany Garcia and Hiram Garcia.
+The project is a joint-venture production between Universal Pictures and Seven Bucks Productions.